Frequently Asked Questions

 This entitlement applies to Reading Borough residents who cannot hold a driver's license on medical grounds or who suffer from certain disabilities, including blindness, deafness and disabilities which seriously impair the person's ability to walk.
 If you hold a concessionary bus pass on disability grounds, you may use your pass at any time on weekdays, weekends and bank holidays and you may also be able to travel for free on Readibus if you meet their eligibility criteria.
 If you you are accompanying someone with an eligible disability, you may also qualify for free bus travel within the Reading urban area as a companion.

 In all cases, if you think that you are eligible for free travel, then please contact the local council for the area you live in.
-For your information, we have provided a list of local council websites as well as some other useful links.

 We continually strive to provide you with a high standard of service.
 Your suggestions and ideas will help us to improve your local bus service.
 We try to take your suggestions into account where possible.
 Safety, comfort, reliability and customer care are our top priorities.
 To help us to achieve the highest standards, we welcome your feedback and suggestions regarding all aspects of our services.
 Occasionally, things may go wrong, sometimes because of matters outside our control.
 We want to hear about these things so we can take appropriate action.
 If you contact us when something is not right, then we have an opportunity to put it right.
 Find out how to contact us.